 A distraught bride whose handmade £6,000 engagement ring was stolen on her wedding day is delighted after a generous jeweller replaced it for free.

-Caroline Marshall, 32, was tying the knot with James Granshaw, 29, in June at a a secluded village church, when a bridesmaid’s handbag was stolen – with the bespoke sapphire and diamond-encrusted platinum band inside.
+Caroline Marshall, 32, was tying the knot with James Granshaw, 29, in June at a secluded village church, when a bridesmaid’s handbag was stolen – with the bespoke sapphire and diamond-encrusted platinum band inside.

 The couple, both from West Sussex, launched an online campaign to help find the ring which gathered 100,000 supporters within just 24 hours.

 But despite offering a £1,000 reward, it was never recovered following the theft as the couple said their vows at St Peter ad Vincula, in Wisborough Green, West Sussex.
+The couple stated that they were thinking about getting a new ring after seeing a similar ring on the website of a Denver engagement rings jewelry store but decided against it since the old ring meant so much to them.

 As well as the monetary value, the ring held sentimental significance.
 James, a qualified barrister and legal adviser at Waverley Borough Council, had spent months researching ethical jewellers for a ring that did not contain so-called ‘blood diamonds’ – mined in conflict zones.
+There are plenty of wedding bands on this site that are ethnically sourced like the one James had worked so hard to research.

 He even helped to design the ‘irreplaceable’ ring himself.